 Recording Data

 The majority of the data is stored by the slave VIs, with the master VI only writing to one file in order to document the display data - the values which are shown on the master’s front panel during testing.
 As with interfacing with the devices all VIs complete this task identically.
-All data is saved in a TDMS file format due to the relatively small files that they produce for a large amount of data and the speed at which they can be written to.
+All data is saved in a TDMS file format as they produce relatively small files for a large amount of data and they can be written to at a high speed.
 The TDMS format also allows data to be grouped together in a three tiered hierarchy.
 The top level, being the file, can contain an unlimited number of groups which in turn can contain an unlimited number of channels.
 Every time a slave VI is opened it generates a new TDMS file name, using the TDMS root name sent from the master, and adding a unique number to it, as explained in section 3.8.
 All data generated is stored in this file until the slave VI Is finished and closed.
 As LabVIEW stores the data in a temporary cache whilst it writes it to a data file, splitting up the files in this way means that LabVIEW regularly releases the memory it uses.

 When a slave VI is opened the master VI sends the data path root to the slave VI.
-This is entered by the user at the beginning of testing and consists of the location if the data folder for the current test as well as a root name for all data files.
+This is entered by the user at the beginning of testing and consists of the location of the data folder for the current test as well as a root name for all data files.
 This root name is then used to generate a file name by adding a number to the end of the filename, starting with 001.
 The data folder containing the files is searched, and if there is already a file with this name the number is incremented until a unique file is found.
-A new file is then created as well as a reference to this file which is stored in the shifter of the VI.
+A new file is then created, as well as a reference to this file which is stored in the shifter of the VI.
 The data is regularly written to this file, using this reference to locate the file, until the slave VI is closed.
 Excluding the Microcycle VI, only one group is created for the duration of the slave VIs task with the current, the voltage and the current demand each being stored in a separate channel, as seen in figure 3.17.
-In the case of the Microcycler VI, the data for each microcycle is stored in a different group incrementing a counter at the end of each microcycle to create a new group.
-Once the task is finished the TDMS file is closed before the master VI closes the slave VI.

-For all slave VIs the battery voltage, battery current and battery current demand waveforms are stored in separate channels